Grace Berlin: Education and career

 Grace Berlin had always been interested in farming.
 As she grew older, she changed her plan and decided she wanted to study and work in ecology and ornithology.
 She attended Oberlin College and was one of the first women to receive a degree in ecology there.
 She graduated in 1923.
 She published many papers and the content was often about coursework in college including ecology field trips to the western United States.
 She was a scientists and fell under multiple titles.
 Berlin was an ecologist, ornithologist, naturalist, and historian.
 In 1980 she was inducted into the Ohio women's hall of fame.

 Personal life

-Grace Berlin was born Grace Cowling on March 3, 1897, in Monclova, Lucas County, Ohio, She was the daughter of Ruth Cowling and Sanford Cowling.
+Grace Berlin was born Grace Cowling on March 3, 1897, in Monclova, Lucas County, Ohio.
 She was married to Herbert Berlin, who died in 1975.
 She had no children.
 She lived for 85 years and eventually died in 1982 at St. Luke's Hospital in Maumee, Ohio.

 She spent much of her life focused on her career but apart from her career, Berlin was interested in the antique market.
 She became a guide at the Log House in Whitehouse, a village in the Toledo Metropolitan Area in Ohio.
 She was also a part of many different groups that were focused on nature and history.
 She was heavily involved in these groups that were in or near her town.
 She held a position in almost all of them at on point or another.